17 Beautiful Picnic Spots in the Blue Mountains

 Wentworth Falls Lake offers undercover BBQs.

-This is an ideal choice if you have young kids.
-With two playgrounds and a flat 3.5km track around the lake that is perfect for a stroller walk, wheelchair user or children cycling.
+If you have young kids, this is an ideal choice.
+It has two playgrounds and a flat 3.5km track around the lake that is perfect for a stroller walk, wheelchair user or children cycling.

-Everything you need for an outdoor meal with plenty of seating, undercover barbeque facilities and accessible toilets.
-A new playground is under construction and is sure to make this popular Blue Mountains picnic spot even more so.
+You will find everything you need for an outdoor meal with plenty of seating, undercover barbeque facilities and accessible toilets.
+A shiny new playground has made this popular Blue Mountains picnic spot even more so, arrive early for a parking space.

 Tip: Grab some treats from Bakery Patisserie Schwarz on Blaxland Road near the station.
 They do a fabulous meat pie!